Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 	`brew install gmp mpfr libmpc isl libelf`
 	 -->

 5. Moddable Four uses a modified [Adafruit nRF52 Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader) that supports the UF2 file format for flashing firmware to a device. `uf2conv.py` is a Python tool from Microsoft that packages the UF2 binary for transfer to the device.
-Download the [uf2conv](http://test.moddable.com/private/nrf52/uf2conv.zip) tool.
-Unzip the archive and copy the `uf2conv.py` file into the `nrf5` directory.
+Download the [uf2conv](https://github.com/Moddable-OpenSource/tools/releases/download/v1.0.0/uf2conv.py) tool.
+Move or copy the `uf2conv.py` file into the `nrf5` directory.

 	Use `chmod` to change the access permissions of `uf2conv` to make it executable.